aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/problem-templates/cv/aisg-context/guide-site/docs/appendix/09-cicd.md

 There's much more that can be done but whatever has been shared thus far is hopefully enough for one to get started with CI/CD.

-Maintaining Ci/Cd pipelines requires extensive effort from developers.
-To reduce the effort required from developers, MLOps team has written a set of templates in which dev teams can implement - plug and play with [CICD Components][cicd components].
+Maintaining CI/CD pipelines requires extensive effort from developers.
+To reduce the effort required from developers, MLOps team has written a set of templates in which users can implement - plug and play with [CI/CD Components][cicd components].

 [cicd components]: (https://lighthouse.aisingapore.net/Platforms/MLOps&LLMOps/CICD-Components)